 After lunch, we continued down the valley and eventually headed up the other side and on to Barafu Camp.
 The wind had turned at this point and the cloud was starting to roll in, making it very chilly.

-We arrived to the very open, very barren Barafu Camp, the cloud was coming in, the wind was picking up and there was no longer any sign of green life forms (with the exception of those people suffering from altitude sickness).
+We arrived at the open, very barren Barafu Camp and the cloud rolled in, the wind was picking up and there was no sign of green life anymore (except those with altitude sickness)

 We had a couple of hours to get our kit ready for the night ahead, before eating dinner and heading to bed at 1900, ready to wake up at 2300 and begin our final ascent to the summit…